XUHUAKing/ssd.pruning.pytorch/README.md

 ### Use a pre-trained SSD network for detection

 #### Download a pre-trained network
+- For other pre-trained network with different backbones on different dataset, please contact me.
 - We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the latest SSD model definitions trained on different datasets.
 - Currently, we provide the following PyTorch models:
     * SSD300 trained on VOC0712 (newest PyTorch weights)